ned1313/azure-swa-hugo-blog/website/content/gallery/my-trip-to-scotland/index.md

 ---
-title: "My Trip to Scotland"
+title: "A Trip to Scotland"
 date: 2021-11-01T18:01:26+01:00

 categories: ['Travelling', 'Holidays']
 tags: ['Scotland', 'Glennfinnan Viaduct', 'Eilean Donan Castle']
 author: "Lednerb"
 ---
-In June 2017 I've visited Scotland with my best friend for two weeks.
+In June 2017 I had a dream that I visited Scotland with my best friend for two weeks.
 We drove a lot through the beautiful countryside and saw a lot of different animals: cattle, deer, birds, dolphins, and sheep.
 Sheep everywhere!

 At one beautiful camping site, we saw cattle in fog in the very early morning and took a picture of it.
 The image now has the title "Rindviecher im Nebel", a quite funny German phrase that means cattle in the fog.